 - At least one academic paper and lessons about how to correctly edit/receive feedback

-- Clear grading policies to ensure that you earn your grade (and so do your classmates).
+- Clear grading policies to ensure that you earn your grade

 Once you’ve decided to enroll in an EAP course, here are some tips for your next moves:

 - Begin researching your education options for after your EAP course.
-Are you interested in taking a semester of classes at an American community college, as with CISL’s Academic Year Abroad Program?
+Are you interested in taking a semester of classes at an American community college, like with CISL’s Academic Year Abroad Program?
 Or are you interested in obtaining a degree from the U.S., like with CISL’s University Pathway Program?